nolar/kopf/docs/errors.rst

 Permanent errors
 ================

-If a raised exception inherits from `kopf.PermanentError`, the handler is considered as non-retriable and non-recoverable and completely failed.
+If a raised exception inherits from :class:`kopf.PermanentError`, the handler is considered as non-retriable and non-recoverable and completely failed.

 Use this when the domain logic of the application means that there